3vm/dsn_verif/Ehgu_white_paper.md

 Greg Razavi is a design manager at Saitel looking for talented digital design engineers.
 He reforms his hiring process by removing the requirement for advanced degrees.
 Soon, he gets many highly talented applicants from various backgrounds and extremely eager to start work in their new roles.

-Ana Cortez is a professor in San Carlos university Argentina.
+Ana Gonzalez is a professor in San Carlos university Argentina.
 She has limited access to actual job related material, she uses the educational material from Ehgu design ecosystem to expand and make her class more practically applicable.
 Some of her students team up and start a small design IP development startup.

 Preface
 --------